 We compare \pkg{bootUR}'s unit root tests to the \proglang{R} packages reported in Table \ref{ADFoverview}.
-We hereby use the following specifications: For the function \fct{CADFtest} (package \pkg{CADFtest}), we perform ADF-regressions with intercept and trend (\verb|type = "trend"|), and lag length selection with MAIC (\verb|criterion = "MAIC"|) thereby considering a maximum of $\lfloor 12\cdot(T/100)^{1/4} \rfloor$ lags, set via the argument \verb|max.lag.y|.
+We hereby use the following specifications: For the function \fct{CADFtest} (package \pkg{CADFtest}), we perform ADF regressions with intercept and trend (\verb|type = "trend"|), and lag length selection with MAIC (\verb|criterion = "MAIC"|) thereby considering a maximum of $\lfloor 12\cdot(T/100)^{1/4} \rfloor$ lags, set via the argument \verb|max.lag.y|.
 These lag length specifications correspond to the defaults used in \pkg{bootUR}.
-From the existing unit root packages, we find \pkg{CADFtest} to be the one with the most appealing API which also allows full user control of important model specifications and provides easy to read off results.
-As such we consider this package to be our main reference point, but we also include results from the other packages to evaluate the sensitivity of the test outcomes on the chosen package.
-For \fct{unitrootTest} (package \pkg{fUnitRoots}), we perform ADF-regressions with intercept and trend (\verb|type = "ct"|).
+For \fct{unitrootTest} (package \pkg{fUnitRoots}), we perform ADF regressions with intercept and trend (\verb|type = "ct"|).
 By default, one lagged difference is included.
 For \fct{adf.test} (package \pkg{tseries}), we use its default settings which implies ADF-regressions with intercept and trend and the number of lags fixed to $\lfloor (T-1)^{1/3}\rfloor$, a deterministic function of the sample size.
 For \fct{ur.df} (package \pkg{urca}), we use ADF-regressions with intercept and trend (\verb|type="trend"|), lag length selection via AIC (\verb|selectlags = "AIC"|), thereby considering a maximum of $\lfloor 12\cdot(T/100)^{1/4} \rfloor$ lags, set via the argument \verb|lags|.
 Finally, for \fct{ur.ers} (package \pkg{urca}), we use an intercept and trend for detrending (\verb|model| = "trend").
 By default, four lagged differences are included in the ADF-regression.
-Unlike the other packages, \pkg{urca} only comes with critical values to judge the significance of the unit root test, the $p$-value is not reported, see Table \ref{ADFoverview}.
-As discussed in \cite{lupi2009unit}, the $p$-value reported under \fct{summary} is computed using the $t$-distribution, which is incorrect under the unit root null.
+Unlike the other packages, \pkg{urca} only comes with critical values to judge the significance of the unit root test, the $p$~value is not reported, see Table \ref{ADFoverview}.
+As discussed in \cite{lupi2009unit}, the $p$~value reported under \fct{summary} is computed using the $t$~distribution, which is incorrect under the unit root null.
 Finally, only the packages \pkg{CADFtest} and \pkg{fUnitRoots} can handle missing values, for the other packages, we removed missing values prior to performing the unit root tests.